Pigmentation Removal for Specific Conditions:

 Melasma presents as dark, irregular patches on the face that develop over time.
 The dark patches are commonly found on sun-exposed areas such as the upper cheeks, nose, upper lip and forehead.
 Melasma is most common in women and is often triggered by pregnancy and or the contraceptive pill.
 Melasma worsens when the skin is exposed to sunlight, especially in the summer.

-The treatment of melasma can be tricky with some people.
+Treating melasma can be challenging.
 The superficial (epidermal) type melasma often shows an excellent response to therapy.
-However, deeper melasma (dermal melasma) can often have a suboptimal effect on many treatments.
+However, deeper melasma (dermal melasma) can often be resistant to many treatments.
 This is why the first step to treatment involves a detailed consultation with one of our healthcare professionals.
 The cause and type of melasma can be established and treatment can be individualised and tailored to each patient’s needs.

 There are several treatments available at Cheshire Lasers to treat Melasma.